A strong Bishop-Phelps property and a new class of Banach spaces with the property $(A)$ of Lindenstrauss: Banach spaces with property

-$(f)$ $ \textnormal{finite dimensional } \Longrightarrow n.u.s.$ \end{remark} \begin{proof} $(a)$, the fact that property $\alpha$ implies property $n.u.s.e.$ is easy to see.
+$(f)$ two-dimensional space $\Longrightarrow$ $n.u.s$.
+More generally, every finite dimentional space $X$ such that $\textnormal{ext}(B_X)$ is closed $\Longrightarrow$ $n.u.s$. \end{remark} \begin{proof} For $(a)$, the fact that property $\alpha$ implies property $n.u.s.e.$ is easy to see.
 The fact that a uniformly convex space has the property $n.u.s.e.$ follows directely from \cite[Lemma 1]{Pbj}.
 The fact that the property $n.u.s.e.$ implies the property $n.u.s.e.$ follows immediately from the definitions.
-For the part $(b)$, we know that every finite dimentional space has property $n.u.s.$ by Proposition \ref{finite}, whereas Example ~\ref{Nfinite} gives an example of a $2$-dimensional space that does not have the property $n.u.s.e.$ For part $(c)$, it is shown in $(a)$ that every uniformly convex space has property $ n.u.s.e.$, but the euclidian space $(\R^n,\|\cdot\|_2)$ does not satisfy property quasi-$\alpha$ by Proposition ~\ref{quasi1}.
+For the part $(b)$, we know that every finite dimentional space has property $n.u.s.$ by Proposition \ref{finite}, whereas Example ~\ref{Nfinite} gives an example of a $2$-dimensional space that does not have the property $n.u.s.e.$ For part $(c)$, it is shown in $(a)$ that every uniformly convex space has property $ n.u.s.e.$, but the Euclidean space $(\R^n,\|\cdot\|_2)$ does not satisfy property quasi-$\alpha$ by Proposition ~\ref{quasi1}.
 The part $(d)$ follows from Example ~\ref{Nfinite} and the part $(e)$ is a consequence of Proposition \ref{quasi1}.
-Finally, the part $(f)$ is given by Proposition ~\ref{finite}. \end{proof} In the following diagram, the arrow ``$\longrightarrow$" means ``$\Longrightarrow$" and $RNP$ means ``Radon–Nikodym property":

-5mm As stated in the introduction, we obtain the following extension of a Lindenstrauss result in \cite[Proposition 1]{Lj}, replacing the property $n.u.s.e.$ by the property $n.u.s.$ involving the stronger property $(\sigma A)$. \begin{theorem} A Banach space with the property $n.u.s.$ has the property $(\sigma A)$ (in particular, it has the property $(A)$). \end{theorem}
+Finally, the part $(f)$ is given by Proposition ~\ref{finite}. \end{proof} As stated in the introduction, we obtain the following extension of a Lindenstrauss result in \cite[Proposition 1]{Lj}, replacing the property $n.u.s.e.$ by the property $n.u.s.$ involving the stronger property $(\sigma A)$. \begin{theorem} A Banach space with the property $n.u.s.$ has the property $(\sigma A)$ (in particular, it has the property $(A)$). \end{theorem}

 \begin{proof} Since $X$ has property $n.u.s.$ there exists a bounded symmetric subset $C$ with the $USP$ such that $B_X=\overline{\textnormal{co}}(C)$.
 Replacing $C$ by $\overline{C}$, we can assume without loss of generality that $C$ is closed, since $C$ has the $USP$ if and only if $\overline{C}$ has the $USP$.
 We apply directly Proposition \ref{Gprince} with $S=0$, observing that for every bounded linear operator $T\in \mathcal{L}(X,Y)$, we have $\|T\|=\sup_{x\in C}\|T(x)\|$ (that is, $C$ is a norming set). \end{proof} Uniformly convex spaces together with the spaces given in Example \ref{Exnus} have the property $(\sigma A)$.